"File" stereotype :deletion of file, problem of relpicated MD

 This is not an important issue for us (we can disable the deletion on file), but we must not reproduce it in V4.

-#8 Updated by Blatti Yves about 5 years ago
+#8 Updated by Blatti Yves over 5 years ago

 I see multiple ways of fixing it (and there's certainly many other, we'll have to discuss them)

 1. "The XML way" : on replication, parse XML for "locally attached items", if found, duplicate the files with a new name, and replace the links.